jaupi-enrico/project-computerScience-tpi/README.md

 - Structuring deliverables and assets as if for a real client
 - Applying professional development standards

-Although no functional code is included, the project follows the same organization and documentation style used in real development workflows.
+The project follows the same organization and documentation style used in real development workflows.

 ---